Getting your lawn ready for Christmas

 With Christmas just around the corner, there are some key things that you can do to make sure your patch of lawn looks just right for the big day.

-As my daughter reminded me this morning, Christmas is only a week away and you may well ask, what can you achieve in a week? and the answer is - plenty!
+As my daughter reminded me this morning, Christmas is less than two weeks away, and you may well ask, what can you achieve in that short space of time? and the answer is - plenty!
 Following are some simple things that you can do that won't take up too much of your time or money.

 Moisture management